The following is a response to the blog post, “What I’ll Do With Myself Now: Thoughts on Gay Marriage and the LDS Faith” (hereafter “Thoughts“).

 Not all of the effects of the Fall of Adam, nor all evil, will be corrected by the Atonement during mortality.
 Most of the correction of mortal unfairness will occur after mortal lessons and tests are finished.
 Indeed, mortal tests and lessons are dependent on unfairness existing- to teach and test faith.
 We should also remember that mortality is a small moment in the eternities, and that eternal blessings have been promised to all of God’s mortal children.
 There are differing degrees of glory, and although the Terrestrial and Telestial Kingdoms are glorious, it is assumed that all members of the Church are hoping for a fullness of Celestial Glory.

-Elder Oaks has given a thoughtful response to this interesting question: “If somebody has a very powerful heterosexual drive, there is the opportunity for marriage.
+Elder Oaks has given a thoughtful response to the following question: “If somebody has a very powerful heterosexual drive, there is the opportunity for marriage.
 If a young man thinks he’s gay, what we’re really saying to him is that there is simply no other way to go but to be celibate for the rest of his life if he doesn’t feel any attraction to women?”

 ELDER OAKS: “That is exactly the same thing we say to the many members who don’t have the opportunity to marry.
 We expect celibacy of any person that is not married.”
 (Interview With Elder Dallin H. Oaks and Elder Lance B. Wickman: “Same Gender Attraction”)